bernardoantunes/bernardoantunes.github.com/_posts/2012-07-09-Optimizing-Images-in-Microsoft-Word-2010.md

 You be prompted with this options:

+[D1]: /img/posts/optimizing-images-in-microsoft-word-2010/compress-pictures-in-the-adjust-group-prompt.png
+[D2]: /img/posts/optimizing-images-in-microsoft-word-2010/compress-pictures-in-the-adjust-group-prompt-thumb.png "Compress Pictures in the Adjust Group"
 [![Compress Pictures in the Adjust Group][D2]][D1]
-  [D1]: /img/posts/optimizing-images-in-microsoft-word-2010/compress-pictures-in-the-adjust-group-prompt.png
-  [D2]: /img/posts/optimizing-images-in-microsoft-word-2010/compress-pictures-in-the-adjust-group-prompt-thumb.png (Compress Pictures in the Adjust Group)

 Depending on your scenario, you select different options, but for our demonstration, I will select the options above.